hankbesser/recursive-agents/README.md

 ### Why Recursive Agents?

 **See inside the thinking.*** Every instance maintains a complete trail of its critique-revision cycles, stopping conditions, and decision rationale.
-This transparency is built-in, not bolted on.
+This transparency is built-in.

-*Unlike single-shot responses, agents systematically refine their outputs by critiquing and improving their own work—thinking about their thinking.

 **Flexible template loading.** The `build_templates()` utility lets you compose analytical patterns: override just what changes (usually only initial system template per domain), apply overarching protocols to specific phases (usually throughout system templates in all realted domains for consistent behavior), or skip protocols entirely.
 System templates define WHO the agent is, user templates define WHAT task to perform, and protocols shape HOW to analyze—each layer independently configurable.